redis-developer/agents-redis-lang-graph-workshop/Readme.md

 **Options**: [A: 100lbs, B: 20lbs, C: 5lbs, D: 80lbs] <br>

 ### Steps:
+> For an example on creating a tool, see the [LangChain docs](https://python.langchain.com/docs/how_to/custom_tools/)

+> If you've not used types with Python before, [see the Pydantic docs](https://docs.pydantic.dev/latest/concepts/fields/)
 - Open [participant_agent/utils/tools.py](./participant_agent/utils/tools.py) update the restock-tool description with a meaningful doc_string that provides context for the LLM.
 Ex: `restock formula tool used specifically for calculating the amount of food at which you should start restocking.`
 - Implement the restock formula: `(daily_usage * lead_time) + safety_stock`